Holiday-Secret-Santa/Secret-Santa-App/README.md

 ## Project Description

-The 2020 holiday season is quickly approaching.
-This Secret Santa App will help orchestrate the holiday fan-favorite game, Secret Santa!
+The 2020 holiday season is quickly approaching!
+This Secret Santa App will help your orchestrate the holiday fan-favorite game, Secret Santa!
+With this app, the user will be able to do the following:

+- Schedule a date for the secret santa gift exchange event
+- Invite family and friends to join in on the holiday fun
+- Keep track of who accepted the secret santa invite
+- Discretely assign a single participant to each individual registered for the event
+- Allow participants to create a list of gift ideas they would like to recieve

 ---